6 Economics of a Trial

 If the economics of development are dominated by timelines and failure, then the economic value of AI is primarily indirect: it comes from shifting when and how confidently sponsors make decisions, and from reducing high-friction operational work that does not add scientific value.

 The most expensive failure is the late failure.
 When Phase III fails, years of work and hundreds of millions of dollars are already sunk, and the “cost of failure” must be recovered by the few programs that succeed (DiMasi, Grabowski, and Hansen 2016).
-AI cannot eliminate biological uncertainty, but it can support earlier termination of low-probability programs by improving evidence synthesis across preclinical, translational, and early clinical signals—especially when combined with more structured protocols and better data integration.
+AI cannot eliminate biological uncertainty, but it can support earlier termination of low-probability programs by improving evidence synthesis across preclinical, translational, and early clinical signals, especially when combined with more structured protocols and better data integration.
 Even modest improvements in decision timing can have large economic consequences because capital is tied up for a decade or more, and because time-to-market directly affects expected returns (Deloitte Centre for Health Solutions 2025).

 The second lever is timeline compression: sponsors concentrate effort on the steps that dominate calendar time and generate large amounts of administrative work.
 Enrollment delays are a canonical example, because feasibility errors, inefficient patient identification, and retention failures can drive substantial schedule slippage and therefore opportunity cost (Lamberti et al. 2024).
-Protocol amendments are another: they trigger IRB/ethics resubmissions, re-consent, electronic data capture rebuilds, and supply-chain re-forecasting, and substantial changes can cost hundreds of thousands of dollars once downstream disruption is accounted for (Getz 2014; Tufts Center for the Study of Drug Development 2021b).
-Finally, monitoring and data cleaning can become a “long tail” of repetitive query generation, verification, and follow-up, motivating risk-based quality management (RBQM) approaches that concentrate effort where it changes outcomes (Association of Clinical Research Organizations 2024).
+Protocol amendments are another: they trigger IRB/ethics resubmissions, re-consent, electronic data capture rebuilds, and supply-chain re-forecasting, and substantial changes can cost hundreds of thousands of dollars once downstream disruption is accounted for (Getz et al. 2016; Tufts Center for the Study of Drug Development 2021b).
+Finally, monitoring and data cleaning can become a “long tail” of repetitive query generation, verification, and follow-up, motivating risk-based quality management (RBQM) approaches that concentrate effort where it changes outcomes (Association of Clinical Research Organizations 2025).

-In this framing, AI-enabled tools create economic value mainly by automating classification, triage, and routine drafting—such as document indexing, query suggestion and clustering, and standardized narrative scaffolds—so that expert time is shifted from low-information coordination to higher-judgment work.
+In this framing, AI-enabled tools create economic value mainly by automating classification, triage, and routine drafting (such as document indexing, query suggestion and clustering, and standardized narrative scaffolds) so that expert time is shifted from low-information coordination to higher-judgment work.
 The intended outcome is not the removal of expertise, but a reduction in coordination overhead and a reduction in the reconciliation debt that delays interim decisions and final reporting.

 Internal Discovery vs. External Acquisition